Octops/agones-discover-openmatch/README.md

 This project has been developed and tested using Agones 1.9.0.
 I can't guarantee compatibility to any previous version since it has not been tested.

+Although the documentation covers the deployment on a single cluster, the solution can be deployed on a multi cluster topology.
+The documentation for that scenario will be added soon.

 The [PlayerTracking](https://agones.dev/site/docs/guides/player-tracking/) will provide the information about Players (Capacity and Count) which is used by the Allocator when looking for available gameservers.
 Different matchmaking systems might not require that Agones feature.
 - Enable Player Capacity feature gate:
 ```bash